Historical Walking Tour: WF Downtown

 The starting location is near a public parking lot.
 Street parking is also available.

 Tour times vary, but most run about 90 minutes.

-Tours will take place in light rain.
-In the event of heavy rain or extreme heat, tours will be rescheduled.
+In the event of rain or extreme heat, tours will be canceled.
 Registrants will be notified via email.
 July and August tours will take place inside the Wake Forest Historical Museum to protect participants from heat exhaustion.

 Please be aware of your surroundings while on our walking tours.
 Most tours involve walking on multiple terrains and you may encounter stairs, sidewalks, cobblestones, pavers, uneven grades, paths, grades, curbs, and grass.
 Wear suitable footwear and comfortable clothing.
 Have fun and stay safe.